spatial-data-discovery/ay2021-1/sdc/README.md

 * Collaboration using a Git repository

 ### Instructions
-See "Sparse Data Challenge" GitHub Issue
+See "Sparse Data Challenge" GitHub Issue.

+You may work with a partner.
 As you complete the assignment, be sure to keep track of your strategy and your sources.